Tier 2 General Visa Compliance: Common Mistakes Employers Make

-Punishments for non compliance for Tier 2 Sponsor Licence holders can be severe; your sponsor licence could be suspended and that will prevent you taking on any more Tier 2 General Visa holding staff.
+Punishments for non-compliance for Tier 2 Sponsor Licence holders can be severe; your sponsor licence could be suspended and that will prevent you from taking on any more Tier 2 General Visa holding staff.
 Depending on the severity of the offence, you may also be liable for heavy fines (up to £20,000 per worker) and even face criminal charges, therefore it is vital that you ensure compliance all times.

 If you do face one of these punishments, you will be informed at the time of how long this punishment will last.
 The penalty and the inability to hire more Tier 2 General Visa staff could be significant, and it could do long-term damage to your business.
 We cannot recommend strongly enough the importance of keeping complete and accurate records of all of your Tier 2 General Visa holding staff.